exaQ-ai/polyadicQML/README.rst

    pred_test = model(input_test)

+You can find out more in the `official documentation`_, where you will find tutorials and examples.
+A quickstart through examples can be found in the `examples folder`_, as well as on the website.
+As an introduction to the algorithm you can check out this `video presentation`_ from the **IBM Singapore Supercomputing Virtual Forum**.
+This code has been used to fully train a Quantum Machine Learning model on a real quantum computer to classify the Iris flower dataset.

 Documentation
 #############

-You can find a tutorial_ and the module references_ at polyadicqml.entropicalabs.io_
+You can find a tutorial_ and the module references_ at polyadicqml.entropicalabs.io_.

 Installation
 ############